Last Updated on April 12, 2026

 Before leaving, I asked the staff for permission to take a quick look at the terrace seating facing the Venetian Gondolas.
 The cover photo is the one I took at that time, and I highly recommend the terrace seating if the weather is nice.
 If you’d like to sit outside, please let the staff know that you would prefer a terrace seat when you arrive.
 Do keep in mind that since these seats are quite popular, you might have to wait a little longer than you would for a table indoors.

-Priority Seating Tip
+Priority Seating Booking Rules

 One thing to keep in mind: you can only make one Priority Seating reservation per meal period (breakfast, lunch, and dinner) on a single app account.
 This means you have to choose your dining spots carefully to make the most of your day.
 Since I didn’t know this rule at the time, I wasn’t able to book the Teddy Roosevelt Lounge for an after-lunch drink.

 That’s why I decided to go directly to the Teddy Roosevelt Lounge to see if I could get in.
 However, the line wasn’t moving very fast, so I decided to come back later and made my way to Lost River Delta.
-Since I often visit the park solo, I’ll definitely keep this in mind for my next trip!
+Since I often visit the park solo, I’ll definitely keep this in mind for my next trip.

 Until Fantasy Springs opened, this was the furthest area from the park entrance.
 It’s a place where you can truly feel the thrill of adventure deep in the jungle.
 The area is surrounded by towering trees, and every now and then, a DisneySea Steamer Line boat glides past.
 Watching the boat disappear into the greenery adds to the feeling of being deep in an ancient jungle.